Abstract photography: 19th century

 Some of the earliest images of what may be called abstract photography appeared within the first decade after the invention of the craft.
 In 1842 John William Draper created images with a spectroscope, which dispersed light rays into a then previously unrecorded visible pattern.
 The prints he made had no reference to the reality of the visible world that other photographers then recorded, and they demonstrated photography's unprecedented ability to transform what had previously been invisible into a tangible presence.
 Draper saw his images as science records rather than art, but their artistic quality is appreciated today for their groundbreaking status and their intrinsic individuality.

 Another early photographer, Anna Atkins in England, produced a self-published book of photograms made by placing dried algae directly on cyanotype paper.
 Intended as a scientific study, the stark white on blue images have an ethereal abstract quality due to the negative imaging and lack of natural context for the plants.

 The discovery of the X-ray in 1895 and radioactivity in 1896 caused a great public fascination with things that were previously invisible or unseen.
-In response, photographers began to explore how they could capture what could not been seen by normal human vision.
+In response, photographers began to explore how they could capture what could not be seen by normal human vision.

 About this same time Swedish author and artist August Strindberg experimented with subjecting saline solutions on photographic plates to heat and cold.
 The images he produced with these experiments were indefinite renderings of what could not otherwise be seen and were thoroughly abstract in their presentation.

-Near the turn of the century Louis Darget in France tried to capture images of mental processes by pressing unexposed plates to the foreheads of sitters and urging them to project images from their minds onto the plates.
-The photographs he produced were blurry and indefinite, yet Darget was convinced that what he called "thought vibrations" were indistinguishable from light rays.
+Near the turn of the century Louis Daguerre in France tried to capture images of mental processes by pressing unexposed plates to the foreheads of sitters and urging them to project images from their minds onto the plates.
+The photographs he produced were blurry and indefinite, yet Daguerre was convinced that what he called "thought vibrations" were indistinguishable from light rays.